Richard France (writer): Playwriting and production

 Perhaps France's most popular play, measured by number of performances, is one of the three he wrote for children, and a marked departure from his oeuvre: The Magic Shop, which by 1980 had been performed internationally by over 150 theater groups.

 In 2006, his play, Obediently Yours, Orson Welles, premiered at the Théâtre Marigny in Paris, France, and has since been translated into several languages.
 The Spanish production, which began in Barcelone in 2008, toured for over two years, before its conclusion at the Teatro Bellas Artes in November 2010.
 Also in 2010, a second French-language production opened at the Atelier Théâtre Jean Vilar in Louvain-la-Neuve (where it played as Moi, Orson Welles et Don Quichotte, in a translation written by its star, Armand Delcampe).
 The Spanish-language text, Su seguro servidor, Orson Welles, was one of three finalists for the 2009 Premios Max Award and published by Arola Editions.

 In 2011, it was featured as one of three plays selected by Oberon Books (London) for its anthology Hollywood Legends: 'Live' On Stage, with an introduction by Simon Callow.

 In addition to its multiple translations and international stagings, Obediently Yours, Orson Welles and actor José María (Josep Maria) Pou's enactment of Welles in Barcelona — where the play's Spanish translation, adapted and directed by film scholar, professor and screenwriter Esteve Riambau for Spanish- and Castilian-speaking lands as Su seguro servidor, Orson Welles, premiered at the Theatre Romea on 30 June 2008 as part of the Festival Grec — were the subject of the feature-length documentary Màscares (Masks, 2009), which premiered at the San Sebastian Film Festival.
 The film follows Pou as he prepares to take on the title role in Obediently Yours ….
 It received several Broadway options in 1997-98.

+In late 2019, his monodrama, “Barabbas" (also titled "The Blind"), was staged by Theatre Shine in the Auroville township of India as part of an international virtual theatre festival.
+As The Blind, it was workshopped in Munich, Germany, to facilitate an upcoming operatic version.
+The Spanish-language version of Barabbas opened in 2024 at the Teatros del Canal in Madrid and was restaged at the Merida Festival that summer.